lvle0412/EDOF/README.markdown

 ====================
 Introduction
 -------------------------------------------------------
 This is a modified version of branch master.
-The branch assembles the branch StagePosition.
-The code offers an option called “r” to manually open or close stage position recording functions.
-The program also fixed some bugs at branch master.
+The branch assembles the branch StagePositionRecording.
+The program can be used to communicate with other programs to get the information whether that program is tapping the stage to give the worm a mechanical stimulation.
+The program will show the status of tapping machine and record these information to *.yaml file.

 Authors
 -------------------------------------------------------
-The project is based on branch StagePosition and written by Gao Fan.
+The project is based on branch StagePositionRecording and written by Gao Fan.

 How to use
 -------------------------------------------------------
-When you inputting command lines at cmd.exe, add another option “r” to record the stage positon.
-For example “colbert.exe -r -g -t -o filename -d Directory”.
+Use the GUI as how you use the program of master branch.